 Can antibiotics cause vaginal thrush?

-Taking antibiotics long-term to treat a bacterial infection, will not only kill the harmful bacteria but also the good ones in the normal flora.
-This disruption of the natural balance of microbes can lead to the overgrowth of Candida, which is kept under control by other bacterial microbes in the normal flora.
+If you are taking antibiotics long-term to treat a bacterial infection, it is worth noting that this will not only kill the harmful bacteria but also the good bacteria in the normal flora.

 Learn all about the menstrual cycle by clicking here